 Best Insect Imitator: Rebel Lures Crickhopper Fishing Lure

 Insect imitator lures attract bites by closely resembling a trout’s natural prey.
 They are exceptionally versatile and can be casted or trolled to catch fish throughout the summer and fall seasons.
-The Rebel Lures Crickhopper Fishing Lure is an Amazon’s Choice product with glowing reviews from users that claim to have used it successfully to catch trout, bass, perch, crappies and more.
-At 1 1/2 inches and 3/32 ounces, it’s the perfect bite-sized snack for hungry freshwater game fish and makes a great multi-species addition to your tackle box.
+Enter the Rebel Lures Crickhopper Fishing Lure — at 1 1/2 inches and 3/32 ounces, it’s the perfect bite-sized snack for hungry freshwater game fish and makes a great multi-species addition to your tackle box.

 The lure stands out for the accuracy of its shape and immaculate paintwork, which together mimic grasshoppers and crickets in varying life stages.
 Choose from a range of colors such as summer hopper, green grasshopper or black cricket and use the imitator as a topwater or crankbait lure.
 For trout fishing, experts from Rebel Lures recommend using a straight medium retrieve for the best results.
 The lure has two #14 treble hooks and a diving lip that gives it a cranking depth of up to three feet.